bereamk/bereamk/README.md

 ## 🎓 About Me
-- 📚 I'm currently a university student majoring in Computer Science with a minor in Data Science
+- 📚 I'm currently a university student majoring in Computer Science with a minor in Data Science, and pursuing an undergrad cert in machine learning
 - 🌱 My GitHub is a reflection of my learning journey: from coding assignments to self-taught skills
 - 💼 Actively seeking opportunities to grow and apply my skills in programming and working with hardware